Dudley James Ponting

 On 14 October 1902 Dudley James Ponting, aged 22 of Balham Station was initiated into the Ranelagh Lodge of the Freemasons.
 He gives his occupation as 'draper'.
 He resigned in February 1905.

-So it appears that despite being in receipt of income from his father's trust, he was still trying to make a living of his own, not always successfully it would seem, for the London Gazette on 20 January 1905 records
+It appears that despite being in receipt of income from his father's trust, he was still trying to make a living of his own, not always successfully it would seem, for the London Gazette on 20 January 1905 records

 "In the matter of the assignment for the benefit of their joint creditors, executed on 18th day of October 1904 by Dudley James Ponting and Edward John Bender both residing and trading in co-partnership under the style of "Ponting and Bender" at 153 and 155 High Road, Balham in the County of London, fancy drapers.
 Persons having claims against the late firm of Ponting and Bender, who have not yet done so , are requested to send particulars thereof to Messrs Josolyne, Miles and Blow of 28 King Street, Cheapside, E.C., chartered accountants, or to us, the undersigned, on or before the 27th day of January 1905, otherwise they will be excluded from Dividend under the said assignment -